ewsdocker/alpine-nginx-pkgcache/README.md

 **Installing ewsdocker/alpine-nginx-pkgcache**

-The following scripts will download the selected **ewsdocker/alpine-nginx-pkgcache** image, create a container, setup and populate the directory structures, and create the execution script(s).
+The following script will download the selected **ewsdocker/alpine-nginx-pkgcache** image, create a container, setup and populate the directory structures, and create the execution script(s).

 The _default_ values will install all directories and contents in the **docker host** user's home directory.